jaejinchoi/FFP/README.md

     Output a symmetric matrix instead of a low triangular matrix which is default output.

 ### [Note]
-[-r] input low triangular divergence or distance matrix.
-This requires all pair-wise output of 'FF Profiler'
+[-r] input previously generated low triangular divergence or distance matrix.
+This requires all pair-wise output of 'FF Profiler'.
+Aware to specify "TAB" delimited and "PHYLIP" formatted distance matrices.

 ### [Input]